panrg/questions/draft-trammell-panrg-questions.md

 the specific actions required are a matter of the design and implementation of a specific realization of a path aware protocol stack, it is clear than any path aware architecture will require network operators to give up some control of their networks over to endpoint-driven control inputs.

+Here the question of apparent versus actual conflicts of intent arises again: certain network operations requirements may appear essential, but are merely accidents of the interfaces provided by current routing and management protocols.
+Incentives for deployment must show how existing network operations requirements are met through new path selection and property dissemination mechanisms.

-The incentives for network operators and equipment vendors to do this must be made clear.
+The incentives for network operators and equipment vendors to do provide  be made clear, in terms of a plan to transition {{?RFC8170}} an internetwork to path-aware operation, one network and facility at a time.

 The eighth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking?